hashkat/hashkat/docs/visualization.md

 By left clicking the light bulb button, you can change the background from white to black or vice-versa, and by right clicking it you can change the background color to whatever colour you'd like.
 By moving the edge weight scale, you can also adjust how emboldened the connection lines are in your visualization.

-This just scratches the surface of all that you can do using **Gephi**.
+This just scratches the surface of all that you can do using 'Gephi'.
 Try experimenting with some of its other features and see what configuration of your network visualization you like the best.